top of page

 important information

-In accordance with Indiana House Bill 1558, school corporations are required to report information regarding reading and writing curricula, and remedial programs used with students.
-Granger Christian School utilizes grade level and departmental curriculum tracks that are based on the Association of Christian Schools International and the Indiana Academic Standards.
+To comply with Indiana House Bill 1558, we are sharing an overview of our reading and writing curricula, as well as our remedial programs.
+At Granger Christian School, our grade-level and departmental curriculum tracks are built on the foundations of both the Association of Christian Schools International and the Indiana Academic Standards.

 A word about dyslexia screening